 1. Men are less likely to have dance experience and more likely to have insecurities about dancing.

-The primary reason the learning curve for leaders is steeper is not because leading is inherently more difficult, but because it is men who primarily lead.
+One reason the learning curve for leaders is steeper is not because leading is inherently more difficult, but because it is men who primarily lead.
 And many men have to overcome something that women usually do not: a lifetime of cultural baggage that has discouraged, ridiculed, and/or prohibited expressive movement such as dancing in the name of “masculinity.”
 Countless messages, both explicit and implicit, can accumulate over a lifetime to create a significant set of physical, mental, and emotional setbacks that make learning how to dance more challenging, regardless of the role being learned.
 This isn’t true for everyone, of course.
 But it is something to consider when it comes to evaluating learning curves.

 2. We have a cultural attitude that leading is more important, more involved, and more difficult than following.

-In our culture being a leader is considered important and valuable, while being a follower is considered weak and undesirable.
-This cultural attitude inserts itself into the dance world, creating that reality: We give leaders all the focus in classes, which leads to them experiencing a disproportionate share of the worries and concerns, as well as the credit.
+In our culture, being a leader is considered important and valuable while being a follower is considered weak and undesirable.
+This cultural attitude inserts itself into the dance world, creating that reality: We give leaders most of the focus in classes, which leads to them experiencing a disproportionate share of the worries and concerns, as well as the credit.
 Meanwhile, we tell followers not to worry or think, or we don’t address them at all, zapping them of the power they can bring to the dance partnership.
 Both of these things lead to a sense of difficulty in leading and a sense of passivity or even laziness in following.
 This cultural bias also contributes to the subject of the next point:

 3. In classes we challenge leaders in their primary skills but don’t challenge followers in their primary skills.